TypeStrong/typedoc/README.md

 TypeDoc accepts most of the command line arguments that the TypeScript compiler accepts.
 One major difference is the fact that one may pass an entire directory instead of individual files to the documentation generator.
-So in order to create a documentation for an entire project you simply type:
+So in order to create a documentation for an entire project you can type:

 ```bash
 $ typedoc --out path/to/documentation/ path/to/typescript/project/